benrbrook/personal-page/index.md

 * Assist Dr. Scott Sanner and one of his graduate students in machine learning research.
 * Gather large geospatial datasets for use in piecewise Bayesian models.
-* Presented a poster at the 2016 Oregon State Graduate Student Expo
+* Presented a poster at the 2016 Oregon State Graduate Research Expo

 ---